maikhel/maikhel/README.md

 ## Workshops

 One of my recent achievements was leading a workshop with [@piowit](https://github.com/piowit) titled "Building a Live Kanban Board with Rails and Hotwire".
 We spent 3 hours teaching and building a live, dynamic, interactive Kanban board using the latest Hotwire Turbo.

-It was an awesome experience! 🎉
+If you are interested in more details -  here is an [official workhop offer](https://www.visuality.pl/workshops/hotwire)! 🎉

 ## Getting Things Done